MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-assisted.md

         - All calls and chats are started and received in Teams
         - Users can communicate (chat/call) with any Skype for Business user
         - Organizations can enable Teams users to communicate with users of the Skype consumer service by managing [external access permissions](manage-external-access.md)
-        - Teams users who attempt to sign in to Skype for Business Online will be redirected to Teams
+        - Teams users who attempt to sign in to Skype for Business Online are redirected to Teams
     :::column-end:::
 :::row-end:::
 :::row:::